IBD Treatment in NYC

 What is Inflammatory Bowel Disease?

 It is slightly more common in women than men.
-Inflammatory Bowel Disease usually starts in early adulthood but can occur at any age.
+IBD usually starts in early adulthood but can occur at any age.
 Up to three million Americans have some form of IBD.

 Concorde Medical Group specializes in the treatment of IBD and other gastrointestinal conditions.
 Our gastroenterologists will discuss your symptoms and determine the type of IBD that you’re experiencing and what treatment options will work best for you.
 To visit our GI clinic in NYC, please call (212) 889-7880 or request an appointment online.